Home > Analyses > Consumer Cyclical > Yum! Brands, Inc.

 Revenue by Segment

-This pie chart depicts Yum!
-Brands’ revenue distribution by its global divisions for the fiscal year 2024, highlighting the relative contribution of each segment.
+This pie chart illustrates Yum!
+Brands’ revenue distribution by global division for fiscal year 2025, highlighting key business drivers and segment contributions.

 Key Products & Brands